-Back in 1987, I could only dream of owning the entire collection of Topps-Bowman baseball cards.
-Today, this dream now almost seems like a reality as I complete one vintage set after another.
-My secret has been to build these sets as efficiently as possible by focusing primarily on low grade.
-My goal has simply been to just own the cards first; then upgrade and sell later.
-This blog shares my journey through collecting, organizing, and enjoying my collection of Topps-Bowman baseball cards.
+Back in 1987, I could only dream of owning the entire collection of Topps/Bowman baseball cards.
+Today, this dream has nearly become a reality as I complete one vintage set after another.
+My strategy has been to build sets efficiently by focusing on the lowest grades possible.
+My goal has simply been to just own the original cards.
+This blog shares my journey of collecting, organizing, and enjoying my collection of Topps/Bowman baseball cards.

 Sparky Anderson played mostly in the Minor Leagues between 1953-1963, except for his one season with the Phillies as a 25 year old in 1959, earning 104 Hits in 477 AB's.
 He began his managerial career in Minor Leagues as a 30 year old in 1964, which lasted through 1968.
 It was in 1970 that Sparky began his 26-year tenure as a Major League manager for two different teams, resulting in 5 World Series appearances with 3 titles--and an eventual induction into the Hall of Fame.
 During his first year as a Major League manager, Sparky led the Reds to their first World Series appearance in nine years with a 102-win season.
 It was during that year that the Reds first really became known as the "Big Red Machine".